-See the Modeling Tutorial 1 [393] for an example of its use
+See the Modeling Tutorial 1 [420] for an example of its use

 This panel allows to calculate the stress variation induced by the deformation due to an arbitrary number of geophysical sources; it can be calculated for an arbitrary number of receiver sources.
-Input source(s) and Receiver source(s) can be a whatever combination of Elastic dislocation [434] and Point pressure [441] sources.
+Input source(s) and Receiver source(s) can be a whatever combination of Elastic_dislocation [462] and Point_pressure [463] sources.
 The calculation is based on the Coulomb Failure Function [Harris, 1998] and it can be performed with the simple friction coefficient (Classical Formulation), or with the additional Skempton's coefficient (Undrained Formulation), that can vary from 0 (dry soil, equivalent to the Classical formulation) to 1 (fully saturated soil), according to:

 $$\Delta \mathsf{CFF} = \Delta \tau + \mu \cdot (\Delta \sigma - \beta \cdot \mathsf{T}/3)$$ where $\Delta \tau$ is the shear stress variation, μ is the friction coefficient, $\Delta \sigma$ is the normal stress change, β is the Skempton's coefficient and T is the stress tensor trace.
-Input and receiver sources are retrieved and stored in the XML Project File [447].
+Input and receiver sources are retrieved and stored in the XML Project File 475.

 The INPUT Sources folder allows to create, recover and setup the sources used as input for the stress calculation.
-Two sources are available: Elastic dislocation [434] source, used to model the surface displacement induced by a dislocation over a source in an elastic and homogeneous half-space [Okada, 1985]; Point pressure [441] source, used to model the surface displacement induced by an expanding or compressing point-source [Mogi, 1958].
+Two sources are available: Elastic_dislocation source, used to model the surface displacement induced by a dislocation over a source in an elastic and homogeneous half-space [Okada, 1985]; Point_pressure source, used to model the surface displacement induced by an expanding or compressing point-source [Mogi, 1958].
 The "Edit..." button must be used to properly set the source(s).